Vibinmusicsharing/Vibin-open-source/app/libs/android-sdk-master/app-remote-lib/README.md

  * Playback always in sync with Spotify app
  * Processing of playback and caching as well as network traffic is accounted for by the Spotify app
  * Handles system integration such as audio focus, lockscreen controls and incoming calls
- * Automatically handles track relinking for different regions
+ * Automatically handles trackInfo relinking for different regions
  * Works offline and online and does not require Web API calls to get metadata for PlayerState

  **Note**: While certain playback controls work offline and playback can happen offline for offlined